pablo-icm/emm/content/publication/foulon-ecological-2008/index.md

 ---
-title: 'Ecological niche partitioning in the picoplanktonic green alga *Micromonas pusilla*: evidence from environmental surveys using phylogenetic probes'
+title: "Ecological niche partitioning in the picoplanktonic green alga *Micromonas pusilla*: evidence from environmental surveys using phylogenetic probes"
 authors:
 - Elodie Foulon
 - Fabrice Not